pfoser/tutorial-express-leaflet/README.md

 Save the modified [public/index.html](code/leaflet_express/public/index.html) file.

-## Step 5.
-Building the leaflet Webmap Code for the Client Side
+## Client Side Webmap Code

-Since `webmap.js` is not served to the client side and requires the server's backend software to run, it needs to be built into client side code and stored inside the `public` folder in order to display in the browser.
+Since [webmap.js](code/leaflet_express/webmap.js) is not served to the client side and requires the server's backend software to run, it needs to be built into client side code and stored inside the `public` folder in order to display in the browser.
+We need to bundle all necessary Javascript libraries into one big Javascript file.
+In our case this is [webmap.js](code/leaflet_express/webmap.js).
+This step is referred to as **bundling**.
+One such tools is **browserify**.

-### 5.1 Install browserify
+### Browserify

 Install [browserify](https://www.npmjs.com/package/browserify) globally `-g` with `npm install`:

 ```
 npm install -g browserify
 ```

-### 5.2 Bundling the leaflet Code

 After installing browserify, we can build and bundle the leaflet code from `webmap.js` into `public/javascripts/webmap.js` with the `browserify` command: